CicilyGeorge/VBA-challenge/README.md

 Test Data - Use this while developing your scripts.

-Stock Data - Run your scripts on this data to generate the final homework report.
+Stock Data - Run your scripts on this data to generate the final report.